-The mission of this program is to train outstanding biomedical and health informatics professionals who will become important contributors to primarily health-related research.
+The mission of this program is to train outstanding biostatistics professionals who will become important contributors to primarily health-related research.
 Our graduates are prepared to be extremely competitive in the job market, while also being prepared for doctoral studies, which many of our graduates choose to pursue.